Mid-quantile regression for discrete responses: Results

 Let $H_{i}(p_{k}) \equiv H_{Y_{i}|X_{i}}(p_{k})$ denote the true mid-quantile at level $p_{k}$ for a given $x_{i} = (1, w_{i})\tp$ under any of the data-generating models defined above and $\hat{H}^{(r)}_{i}(p_{k})$ be the corresponding estimate for replication $r$.
 We assessed the performance of the proposed methods in terms of average bias and root mean squared error (RMSE) of the mid-QF, i.e.

 and

 respectively.
 We also report the average true mid-quantiles at $n = 1000$

 as a term of comparison for assessing the relative magnitude of the bias.
 Finally, we calculated $95\%$ confidence intervals to assess coverage of the slope parameter in mid-quantile models for $p \in \{0.3, 0.5, 0.7\}$ when data were generated under scenarios 1a, 2a, and 3a.
-The corresponding standard errors were computed based on expression \eqref{eqn:9}.
+The corresponding standard errors were computed based on expression \eqref{eqn:10}.

-Estimated bias and RMSE of the proposed estimator are shown in Tables~\ref{tab:1}-\ref{tab:3} for scenarios 1a, 2a, and 3a, and in Tables~\ref{B-tab:1}-\ref{B-tab:3} (Appendix B) for scenarios 1b, 2b, and 3b.
-The bias was, in general, small, never exceeding $2.3\%$ of the average mid-quantile for the homoscedastic discrete uniform model (1a and 1b), $3.3\%$ for the heteroscedastic discrete uniform model (2a and 2b), and $0.6\%$ for the Poisson model with a discrete covariate (3a).
+Estimated bias and RMSE of the proposed estimator are shown in Tables~\ref{tab:1}-\ref{tab:6} for scenarios 1a, 2a, 3a, 4a, 5, and 6, and in Tables \ref{tab:B1}-\ref{tab:B4} (Appendix~\ref{sec:B}) for scenarios 1b, 2b, 3b, and 4b.
+The bias was, in general, small, never exceeding $2.3\%$ of the average mid-quantile for the homoscedastic discrete uniform model (1a and 1b), $3.3\%$ for the heteroscedastic discrete uniform model (2a and 2b), $0.6\%$ for the Poisson model with a discrete covariate (3a), and $2.5\%$ for the Poisson ratio model (5).
+The estimated bias and RMSE of the proposed estimator for the Bernoulli model (4a and 4b) were extremely small at all sample sizes.
 In contrast the bias was relatively higher (up to $11\%$ of the average mid-quantile) in the Poisson scenario with continuous covariates (3b), although this issue was limited to the tail quantiles at smaller sample sizes.
+The bias and RMSE for model (6) were notable at smaller sample sizes.
+In particular, the bias was larger at $p = 0.6$.
+This can be explained by examining the mid-CDF in Figure~\ref{fig:5}.
+The function goes from $0.25$ at $y = 0$ to just shy of $0.6$ at $y = 1$.
+Conditioning on $w$ skews the distribution of $\hat{\beta}(0.6)$ since $w$ is unrelated to the response (further investigation revealed that, at $p = 0.6$, the estimator is median-unbiased).
+In general, both bias and RMSE decreased with $n$ at approximately the expected rate for all six models.

-Both bias and RMSE decreased with $n$ at approximately the expected rate for all three models.
-The estimated bias and RMSE of the proposed estimator for the Bernoulli model (4a and 4b) were extremely small at all sample sizes (results not shown).
-The estimated conditional mid-quantiles from all replications and the average estimated conditional mid-quantiles ($n = 1000$) are shown in Figure~\ref{B-fig:1} (Appendix B) for scenarios 1b, 2b, and 3b, and in Figure~\ref{B-fig:2} (Appendix B) for scenario 4b.
+To appreciate how these results translate into model fitting, the estimated conditional mid-quantiles from all replications and the average estimated conditional mid-quantiles ($n = 1000$) are shown in Figure~\ref{fig:3} for scenarios 1b, 2b, and 3b, and in Figure~\ref{fig:4} for scenario 4b.
 All mid-quantiles are plotted as functions of $w_{1}$, with $w_{2}$ set equal to the median of $1/3\chi^{2}_{3}$.
-The observed coverage at the nominal $95\%$ confidence level for the slope in selected scenarios is given in Table~\ref{tab:4}.
-The results are in general accurate, although frequencies are occasionally slightly away from the nominal level.
-This is not surprising since the sample estimator of \eqref{eqn:9} relies on the Huber-White estimator and on several approximations.